bschousek/getting_cleaning_peer/codebook.md

 * It is not important for the tidy dataset to indicate whether a particular line of data came from the training or test dataset
 * The names encoded in the original data source are sufficiently descriptive to not require clarification

-Activity labels and subject identifiers are included as columns in the data frame, named "subject" and "activity" respectively.

-The names of the 86 extracted means and standard deviations had to be slightly modified from the original names since they contained characters which R does not accept as column names.
+The names of the 86 extracted means and standard deviations had to be slightly modified from the original names since they contained characters which R does not accept in column names.
 The mapping from original to modified variable names are as shown in the table below.

 Index|Original Index|Original Name|Tidy Name
 :--------------|:-------------|:---------|:-----------